ohata-toast/RDS/en/console-guide.md

 > [Note] For high availability instances, use MySQL query statement to force replication of other instances or master of external MySQL, and then high availability and some features do not operate.

+#### High Availability Pause and Resume

+* High Availability can be temporarily stopped if disconnection or a massive volume of workload is expected due to temporary work in the Master instance.
+* If High Availability is paused, fault won't be detected; therefore, no failover will take place.
+* If the instance is changed or restarted while High Availability is paused, the paused High Availability function will resume.
+* Even if High Availability is paused, data duplication works fine.
+However, since no fault will be detected during the pause, it is not recommended to keep the paused state for a long time.

 #### Constraints

 * Highly available instances are ensured for the initial one-time measure against failure.
 If a measure is taken against failure, the candidate master instance is changed into a general master for which high availability is not enabled.